dlykoits/TimeEditView/README.md

 # TimeEditView
-The view based on standart edit text and extended to work with time in edit field.
+The view based on standart android EditText and extended to input time via standart keyboard.